rummelj/bindingjs/README.md

 Debugging
 ---------

 If your binding behaves different than you expect, you can use the debug connector that comes with BindingJS to see when a binding is propagated.
-It logs to the console any inputs it receives and is otherwise a no-op.
+It logs to the console any inputs it receives and is otherwise a no operation.

 ```
 @what, @is, @going -> debug -> @on, @here